Solar Desalination Considering Surface Evaporation CFD Simulation, ANSYS Fluent Training

 After solving, the contours of temperature, pressure, and volume fraction of each water, air, and vapor phase have been obtained.
 The results correctly show that the water starts to evaporate from the surface with time.
 For this reason, the water level decreases over time.

-In addition, the results show that the phase change does not necessarily occur at the saturation temperature.
-So, it can be said that the phase change mechanism based on the definition UDF function has worked correctly.
+In addition, the results show that the mass transfer does not necessarily occur at the saturation temperature.
+So, it can be said that the surface evaporation mechanism based on the definition of the UDF has worked correctly.

 cool